-Cemetery tourism has been reserved for centuries to attending funerals or paying our respects to the departed, but nowadays, this is not the only reason.
+Visiting cemeteries has been reserved for centuries to attending funerals or paying our respects to the departed, but nowadays, with cemetery tourism on the rise, this is not the only reason.

 Cemetery tourism is increasingly popular and it’s not surprising, as burial grounds can be both beautiful and interesting.

 Also a peaceful place to visit, graveyards may not be everyone’s first choice when planning their tour of a town or city, but the truth is that for an increasing number of tourists, they are an attraction, allowing them to visit the burial sites of the famous or simply to learn more about the past.
 No longer frowned upon, as long as it is done with the due respect for the dead, their families and the grounds, cemetery tourism is attracting people for both guided tours and casual strolls.